-Alternatively, you can continue on the route from Badener Hütte to the new Prager Hütte and to St. Pöltner Hütte.
+Alternatively, you can continue on the path from the Badener Hütte to the new Prager Hütte and the St. Pöltner Hütte.